First Openly Gay Judge Nominated to Top NY Court

 ALBANY, N.Y.
 (CN) – Paul Feinman, an associate appellate judge tapped Thursday for a vacancy on New York’s highest court, will be the first openly gay person to hold the post.

-Gov. Andrew Cuomo picked Feinman from a list of seven candidates forwarded to him June 1 by the state Commission on Judicial Nomination, which is charged with evaluating and recommending candidates for the top court.
+Gov. Andrew Cuomo picked Feinman from a list of seven candidates forwarded to him June 1 by the state Commission on Judicial Nomination, which is charged with evaluating and recommending candidates for the New York Court of Appeals.

 Cuomo’s pick now goes to the state Senate for confirmation, although the clock is running down on the current session of the Legislature, which is due to end next week amid the usual press of last-minute bills and nominations.